Nora-Ballard/CrashControl/README.md

 ###(Get|Set)-CrashNmiDump

-Controls whether Windows responds to an Non-Maskable Interrupt (NMI) for generating a crash dump.
-(Microsoft KB927069)

- Enables or Disables the 'HKLM:\System\CurrentControlSet\Control\CrashControl\NMICrashDump' registry setting.

-   Enabling tells windows to respond to a NMI signal from the hardware, which results in a Stop 0x80 bugcheck (NMI_HARDWARE_FAILURE)
+Enabling allows Windows to respond to a Non-Maskable Interrupt NMI signal from the hardware, which results in a Stop 0x80 bugcheck (NMI_HARDWARE_FAILURE)

    Windows Server 2012 & Windows 8 do not require NMICrashDump to be set.

+For more info see: [Microsoft KB927069](http://support.microsoft.com/kb/927069)

    To generate an NMI on HP Hardware use the button on the system's iLO diagnostics page.